The New Zealand Aid Programme offers scholarships to people from Vanuatu who are motivated to make a difference at home.

 - Public administration, public policy and management and analysis, public sector leadership and governance, human resource capacity development, information management

 - Public financial management, government budgeting, tax reform, public sector auditing, statistics, demography, economics, political science, social policy

 - Tourism - Ecotourism, tourism management, tourism planning, tourism marketing

-- Business/private sector management and leadership, small and medium sized enterprises (SMEs) development, entrepreneurship, marketing, accountancy, information technology
+- Business/private sector development & management and leadership, small and medium sized enterprises (SMEs) development, entrepreneurship, marketing, accountancy, information technology

 - Value chain development, logistics & supply chain management, trade facilitation, economics/ applied economics, business finance, commerce, industrial relations